Visa for tourists & short-stay visitors – immigration lawyer

 • Our immigration lawyers will complete the application forms and answer any questions you may have.

-• If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.
+• If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process.

 • Our lawyers will draft a cover letter supporting and submitting a UK Visitor Visa application.